 The Plan's investment in the Master Trust is stated at fair value based on the fair value of the underlying investments of the Master Trust, determined primarily by quoted market prices, except for the Stable Value fund and common/collective trust investments.
 The Stable Value fund consists primarily of insurance contracts and bank investment contracts with various companies.
 Insurance contracts and bank contracts are nontransferable, but provide for benefit-responsive withdrawals by plan participants at contract value.
 Alternative investment contracts consist of investments together with contracts under which a bank or other institution provides for benefit-responsive withdrawals by plan participants at contract value.
 Contract value represents contributions made to investment contracts, plus earnings, less participant withdrawals and administrative expenses.
-Fair value is determined using a discounted cash flow method by considering such factors as the benefit-responsiveness of the investment contracts, the ability of the parties to perform in accordance with the terms of the contracts, and the likelihood that plan-directed withdrawals would cause payment to plan participants to be at amounts other than contract value.
 There are no limitations on liquidity guarantees and no valuation reserves are being recorded to adjust contract amounts.

 The common/collective trust investments are public investment securities valued using the net asset value (NAV) provided by fund managers.
 The NAV is quoted on a private market that is not active; however, the unit price is based on underlying investments which are traded on an active market.
+There are no redemption restrictions on common/collective trusts.